LLNL/merlin/docs/source/faq.rst

    $ merlin stop-workers

-This give you fine control over which kinds of workers to stop, for instance via a regex on their name, or the queue names you'd like to stop.
+This gives you fine control over which kinds of workers to stop, for instance via a regex on their name, or the queue names you'd like to stop.

 From within a step, you can exit with the ``$(MERLIN_STOP_WORKERS)`` code, which will